Back to Blog

-The Power of Negative Keywords in Amazon PPC Campaigns
+The Power of Negative Keywords in Amazon PPC Campaigns for Authors

 The result?
 Anywhere from 20% to 40% of their ad spend goes to irrelevant searches.
 That is not a typo.
-We have audited hundreds of Amazon ad accounts, and the waste from missing negative keywords is consistently the single biggest source of lost profit.
+We have audited hundreds of Amazon author ad accounts, and the waste from missing negative keywords is consistently the single biggest source of lost profit.

 Amazon’s broad match and auto campaigns are designed to cast a wide net.
 That is their job.
 But without negative keywords acting as a filter, that wide net catches a lot of garbage.